alexfazio/ai-glossary/terms/RLHF (Reinforcement Learning From Human Feedback).md

  [OpenAI](https://openai.com/research/instruction-following), [Google](https://www.deepmind.com/blog/building-safer-dialogue-agents), [Anthropic](https://www-files.anthropic.com/production/images/Model-Card-Claude-2.pdf), and other companies all use the technique.
 After a chatbot has processed massive amounts of text, human feedback helps fine-tune it. [^5]

-RLHF allows the AI to learn from human preferences.
 To apply RLHF, companies hire large teams of contractors to look at the responses of their AI models and rate them as “good” or “bad”.
 By analysing enough responses, the model becomes attuned to those judgments, and filters its responses accordingly.
 This basic process works to refine an AI’s responses at a superficial level.
 But the method is primitive, according to [Dario Amodei](../Dario%20Amodei.md), who helped develop it while previously working at OpenAI.
 “It’s . . . not very accurate or targeted, you don’t know why you’re getting the responses you’re getting [and] there’s lots of noise in that process,” he said. [^6]

 ### Footnotes